Sponsor session 1 - ZFS Dive: exploring how the ZFS Storage Appliance works (Red Stack Tech)

 Oracle Standard Edition is commonly used database for small and middle size companies.
 One of the typical problems with Oracle SE is lack of proper monitoring build in database as Oracle Automatic Workload Repository is available for Enterprise Edition.
 DBA's can use a Statspack to monitor database but in lot of cases there is a need to better monitoring granularity.
 This is an area where OraSASH can be used to establish monitoring on session level and provide like ?ASH? data for DBA.
 OraSASH is a free product created by Kyle Hailey and now maintained by myself on Github repository.
 It is a implementation of ?AWR/ASH? like repository.
 This session will guide DBA through OraSASH design, installation and maintenance process.
 OrsSASH is providing similar tables to AWR/ASH and same queries can be run against both repositories ? there will be examples how to monitor database and steps how to find out database bottlenecks.

 Graph databases have become increasingly popular over the last few years, largely because graph structures are highly flexible and provide a simple and intuitive way of modeling data which subsequently can be queried easily.
 In graph databases data is held in a graph consisting of a set of nodes with links between them rather than keeping data records in tables as is the case in relational technologies.
 Since 2015 Oracle offers a graph database based on the concept of property graphs as part of Oracle Big Data Spatial and Graph.
 The actual data store can either be Oracle NoSQL or Apache HBase and an in-memory engine for data analysis is delivered with the product.
 For data access it uses an API based on the open source Apache Tinkerpop project, which has evolved into the industry standard in these kinds of environments.
 Besides this it includes a query language which is designed for pattern matching and comes with a large number of algorithms for graph analysis already built-in.
+In this paper we will explain the fundamentals of property graph databases and highlight use cases in which property graph implementations are superior to relational technologies.
+Besides looking into the architecture and query language of Oracle Big Data Spatial and Graph we will show which kinds of applications can benefit from specific algorithms.
+We will cover the conversion of relational tables to graph structures, as well as the visualization of property graph data using commercial and open source tools.
+And finally, we will look into a series of benchmarks based on typical datasets which have been conducted against similar technologies.

 Top 10 Features of Oracle SQL Developer everybody should use, even in the Cloud - Heli Helskyaho